-Google recently announced a new off-premises offering designed to help customers begin migrating their workloads off of on-premises environments while also protecting those customers from additional license costs (e.g. from Oracle) that might be applicable in more traditional cloud offerings.
-Information on Google’s Bare Metal solution can be found here.
+Google recently announced an off-premises offering designed to help customers begin migrating their workloads off of on-premises environments while also protecting those customers from additional license costs (e.g. from Oracle) that might be applicable in more traditional cloud offerings.
+It’s Google’s Bare Metal solution.

 Palisade Compliance clients are looking to move their environments out of their data centers but are often stymied by Oracle’s unclear licensing policies and aggressive sales and audit teams.
 This research note offers our guidance on licensing requirements for Oracle customers considering moving their Oracle workloads to Google’s Bare Metal Solution.

 |Dual Socket||16 cores||8 Processors|

 |Quad Socket||56 cores||28 Processors|

 Bare Metal Solution minimizes the Oracle licensing risks associated with Oracle’s behavior towards other cloud environments by creating a very standard offering that limits your hardware usage to specific servers and cores.
 When using Google’s Bare Metal Solution, the customer brings their own licenses.
 Google does not resell Oracle licenses.
 The customer’s environment cannot move to other servers or processors outside of their predefined capacity.
 In fact, if the customer wants to expand their capacity, they must first log a ticket with Google and only then will Google add additional servers to the bare metal environment.

 Building a solution this way minimizes risks associated with Oracle’s non-contractual soft partitioning “policies.”
 Palisade Compliance holds the position that licensing requirements for Oracle running in Google’s Bare Metal Solution are the same as those when running on-premises in your own data center.
 Our position is supported by Oracle contracts detailing the processor metric as well as the core factor table.

 On licensing in virtualized environments